leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

       Clip Image
          When enabled, show one image instance only (do not repeat).

+.. _bpy.types.MaterialGPencilStyle.use_fill_holdout:

+Holdout
+   Removes the color from strokes underneath the current by using it as a mask.

 .. list-table:: Samples of different material fill styles.